hinto-janai/festival/daemon/mdbook/src/api-stability.md

 ## REST
 - Endpoint names ([`/key_artist`](rest/key/artist.md)) and their input types are stable
 - Endpoint outputs are stable (the above endpoint will _always_ output a ZIP file)
-- More endpoints could be added in the future, previous endpoints will remain
+- Additional endpoints _may_ be added in the future
 - Output filenames are stable (`/key_artist` will always output a ZIP file with the name `${ARTIST_NAME}.zip`)
 - The file hierarchy within ZIPs are stable